meng-xu-cs/rusmart/doc/book/src/dev/project-setup.md

 ### Makefile

 The `Makefile` provides a set of predefined commands that help manage the project, including code formatting, dependency management, and documentation generation.
+In a Makefile, the `@` symbol before a command suppresses the default behavior of make to `echo` the command to the terminal before executing it.
+By using `@`, the command is executed silently (without printing the command itself), and only the output of the command is shown.
+The backslashes at the end of each line allow the command to span multiple lines for readability.
+The `&&` operator is used to run multiple commands sequentially.
 Below is a description of each command available in the Makefile:

 - **help**: Displays a list of available commands and functionalities.
 Run this command with `make help` to see the options and descriptions.

 - **lint**: Formats the code according to Rust's style guidelines using `cargo fmt`, and runs Clippy using `cargo clippy`, a linting tool, to catch common mistakes.
 Run this command with `make lint` to automatically format and lint the code.

 - **cloc**: Counts the total number of lines of code in the specified directories.
 This command uses the `cloc` tool and can be run with `make cloc`.
+To install the `cloc` tool on mac, run `brew install cloc`.
+After installation, you can verify that cloc is successfully installed by running: `cloc --version`.

 - **reset**: Resets the project by running `cargo run reset` in the `cli` directory.
 This directory contains the command line interface of the rusmart tool.
 Use `make reset` to run this command.

 - **deps**: Forces rebuilding the project dependencies (`Z3 and CVC5`).
 This command runs the `cargo run deps z3 build --force` and `cargo run deps cvc5 build --force` in the `cli` directory and can be invoked with `make deps`.

-- **docs**: Builds and serves the project documentation using `mdbook`.
-This command ensures that the documentation is accessible locally.
-Run it with `make docs`.
+- **docs**: Cleans, builds, and serves the project documentation using `mdbook`.
+The documentation will be accessible locally after running `make docs`.
+Before running this command, ensure that `mdbook` is installed.
+To install `mdbook`, run `cargo install mdbook`.

 - **rego**: Runs the `Rego` language semantics, located in the `lang/rego` directory.
 This command can be executed with `make rego`.

+- **.PHONY**: The `.PHONY: help lint cloc reset deps docs rego` line tells `make` that the listed targets are not files and should always be executed.
+This ensures that the commands are run even if a file with the same name exists.
+In other words, Phony targets are not tied to actual files.
+If a target like `clean` or `help` was not marked as .PHONY and you had a file named `clean` or `help`, make could mistakenly consider it up-to-date and skip executing it.
+By declaring them .PHONY, make knows that these targets don't correspond to actual files and should be executed every time.

 Each of these commands helps automate repetitive tasks.